norotaro/enumata/README.md

 $order->fulfillment; // null, 'pending', 'completed'
 ```

-We need to create a `enum` file with the State Definitions for each field.
-We can do that with the `make:model-state` command:
+We need to create an `enum` file with the State Definitions for each field.
+We can do this with the `make:model-state` command:

 ```bash
 php artisan make:model-state OrderStatus